|Nutrition Facts (per serving)|

 Choose the normal sauté setting and continue to cook, uncovered, for about 15 minutes, or until the sauce is dark and concentrated.

-Garnish with sliced green onions and the second jalepeno, cut into thin slices.
+Garnish with sliced green onions, if using, and the second jalepeno, cut into thin slices.

 - Marinated chicken adobo: Combine the sauce ingredients—soy sauce, vinegar, sugar, and pepper—in a nonreactive container or food storage bag.
 Add the chicken and coat thoroughly.
 Cover the container or seal the bag, and refrigerate the chicken and marinade for 1 to 2 hours or overnight.
 Remove the chicken pieces from the marinade mixture; reserve the marinade and pat the chicken thighs with paper towels to dry.
 Brown the chicken in hot oil following the recipe instructions.
 Add the sliced onions, garlic, and reserved marinade along with the bay leaves, and cook as directed.